 A Million Strong: Repairing, Rebuilding, and Reimagining New York City public schools for ALL our Kids

-The dual pandemics of COVID-19 and ongoing systemic racism exposed deep-rooted injustices in NYC’s education systems.
+The dual pandemics of COVID-19 and ongoing systemic racism exposed deep-rooted injustices in New York City’s education systems.
 They have also highlighted the strength and resilience of families, students, and educators to innovate and persevere through unprecedented times.
-As we work to recover from COVID-19, we must rebuild and reimagine our educational system, tackling long-standing inequities to create real pathways to economic opportunity for all public school students; valuing NYC’s diversity by creating integrated and inclusive opportunities for all students; and carefully rebuilding trust and partnering with families and educators to reimagine together.
-To do so will require us to draw not just on the traditional resources of our public schools but on all of NYC’s enormous assets, bringing all sectors to the table to support our children’s future: challenging our business leaders to help our students and schools recover, and define the needs of the future economy and ensure equitable access to relevant apprenticeships, jobs and internships that put every student on track to a family-sustaining job; better utilizing our cultural resources — our arts, our museums, our libraries, our parks — to enhance and extend the educational opportunities of our students, families, and educators; and improving coordination with nonprofit and community-based organizations that can better engage historically underserved communities, and nimbly address short-term recovery needs and long-term capacity challenges.
+As we work to recover from COVID-19, we must rebuild and reimagine our educational system, tackling long-standing inequities to create real pathways to economic opportunity for all public school students; valuing New York City’s diversity by creating integrated and inclusive opportunities for all students; and carefully rebuilding trust and partnering with families and educators to reimagine together.
+To do so will require us to draw not just on the traditional resources of our public schools but on all of New York City’s enormous assets, bringing all sectors to the table to support our children’s future: challenging our business leaders to help our students and schools recover, and define the needs of the future economy and ensure equitable access to relevant apprenticeships, jobs and internships that put every student on track to a family-sustaining job; better utilizing our cultural resources—our arts, our museums, our libraries, our parks—to enhance and extend the educational opportunities of our students, families, and educators; and improving coordination with nonprofit and community-based organizations that can better engage historically underserved communities, and nimbly address short-term recovery needs and long-term capacity challenges.

 Prior to the pandemic, the public high school graduation rate in New York approached a historic 80%.
 And yet substantial gaps still existed, with students from low-income households, students of color, multilingual students, students in temporary housing, and students with disabilities too often left behind.
-At the college level, the CUNY system is a jewel that will be central to NYC’s recovery, and that has rightfully received national recognition for its groundbreaking work to improve completion rates.
+At the college level, the CUNY system is a jewel that will be central to New York City’s recovery, and they have rightfully received national recognition for their groundbreaking work to improve completion rates.
 But there is work to be done to scale CUNY’s effective programs, improve completion rates and set students up for career success.
 At both the high school and college level, opportunity gaps mean that students from low income households and students of color complete their educations at lower than average rates and are less likely to enter family-sustaining careers.

-- Rebuild and Reimagine: Repair the Systemic Damage from COVID, while Tackling Pre-existing Inequities to Better Serve All Students
+- Repairing the Systemic Damage from COVID, while Tackling Pre-existing Inequities to Better Serve All Students

-- Leverage NYC’s Diversity as an Asset: Apply a System-wide Focus on Diversity, Integration and Inclusion for Students and Educators
+- Applying a System-wide Focus on Diversity, Integration and Inclusion for Students and Educators

-- Reimagine Pathways from Birth through Post-secondary that Open Doors to Economic Opportunity
+- Reimagining Pathways from Birth through Post-secondary that Open Doors to Economic Opportunity

-- Invest in NYC Libraries as Neighborhood Learning Assets
+- Investing in New York City Libraries as Neighborhood Learning Assets

 The current crisis has only exacerbated long-standing shortcomings of the city’s educational system.
 Students who are from low-income households, of color, multilingual, and those with disabilities have historically faced systemic barriers to obtaining the same educational experiences and outcomes as some of their peers.
 As we focus on both recovering from COVID-19 and eliminating longstanding barriers to all students’ success, we must rebuild trust with families, students and educators; lead with a vision for equitable schools that dismantles historical inequities and fosters holistic skills and development; learn and apply lessons from the pandemic; and better serve students most at risk of falling through the cracks.
 Each of these actions must incorporate a lens of equity and inclusivity to ensure that the benefits of new initiatives make their way to all students, particularly those who have been disproportionately impacted by the pandemic and historically left behind.